dronamk/spring-cloud-developer-errata/README.md

     You may also use the supplied Postman collection downloaded with the this errata site.
     It is set for localhost, and there are different folders by lab.
+    The *Timesheet Entry Flow* executes the flow and asserts the appropriate response codes.

 -   If you are using Ultimate Edition IntelliJ or STS, you might as well take advantage of "Spring Boot Dashboard", which makes running multiple applications